DeepGraphLearning/LiteratureDL4Graph/README.md

 ## Graph Neural Networks for Recommender Systems

-## Other applications of Graph Neural Networks
+## Other Topics of Applications of Graph Neural Networks

 ### Link Prediction